RoccoLoxPrograms/CelticCE/docs/graphicsfunctions.rst

 .. function:: PixelTestColor: det(20, row, column)

-    This function works just like OS function pxl-Test() does, however, it will return 0 if no pixel is present and the OS color of the pixel if one is present.
+    This function works just like the OS function pxl-Test() does, however, it will return 0 if no pixel is present and the OS color of the pixel if one is present.
 This only applies to the graph screen, like pxl-Test().

     Parameters:
      * ``row``: Row of the graphscreen that contains the pixel to test.